“I know exactly how to solve this problem.”

 You might think that in your industry or your role this is unrealistic.
 Not to mention you’ve got 15+ years dealing with these specific types of issues – “I’ve seen and solved just about any problem a report could bring me…so why not tell her how to solve it?”, you might ask yourself.

 That may be true.
 However, it’s also true that it’s in their best interest to let them find their own approach.
 Or, better yet, co-create the approach with them.
-That is, if you want them to stay motivated and truly own the problem.
+That is, if you want them to truly own the problem.

 By all means, say how you’ve approached such problems in the past and give examples that could help your reports move forward.
 But nothing could be more de-motivating than simply giving them the answer.